The Art of Water Puppetry in Vietnam

 Located in a less central area of Hanoi, Vietnam National Puppetry Theater seems to be the largest water puppet theater in Vietnam.
 This theater covers an area of more than 7000 meters square in Truong Chinh Street, Thanh Xuan District.
 In addition to water puppetry shows on both outdoor and indoor water stages, there are also other traditional performances, for example, quadruple dancing, flaming fire dragon, fairy dance,… Interested guests can also pay a visit to a museum of Vietnamese water puppetry near the theater to discover more about the history of this authentic art form.

 Hoi An Theater, Hoi An

-Though Hoi An Theater is not as big as the other, water puppeteers put a great deal of effort in every of their shows.
+Though Hoi An Theater is not as big as the other, water puppeteers put a great deal of effort in every show.
 Each detail is elaborated, from content to set-up so that audience can really get into the artistic aspect of Vietnam in general and Hoi An in particular.
-This theater only offers water puppet performances on Tuesday, Friday and Saturday so it’s better to check with our experts.
+This theater only offers water puppet performances on Tuesday, Friday, and Saturday so it’s better to check with our experts.

 Golden Dragon Water Puppet Theater, Saigon

 Golden Dragon Water Puppet Theater is situated in District 1, right in the middle of Vietnam.
 There are nearly 600 seats for each 50-minute performances.
 All the shows are held in the evening, continuously from 5 PM to 8.30 PM.
 If you travel in a group, it’s better to ask travel experts to set daytime performance in advance.